lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### IPv6 source and destination IID

-If the DEV or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
-In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DEViid-DID" or "APPiid-DID".
-Note that the LPWAN technology is generally carrying a single device identifier corresponding to the DEV.
+If the THG or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "THGiid-DID" or "APPiid-DID".
+Note that the LPWAN technology is generally carrying a single device identifier corresponding to the THG.
 The SCHC C/D may also not be aware of these values.

-For privacy reasons or if the DEV address is changing over time, it maybe better to use a static value.
+For privacy reasons or if the THG address is changing over time, it maybe better to use a static value.
 In that case, the TV contains the value, the MO operator is set to "equal" and the CDA is set to "not-sent".